owstack/litecore-lib/docs/unit.md

 ```

 ## Conversion
 Once you have a unit instance, you can check its representation in all the available units.
 For your convenience the classes expose three ways to accomplish this.
-Using the `.to(unitCode)` method, using a fixed unit like `.toSatoshis()` or by using the accessors.
+Using the `.to(unitCode)` method, using a fixed unit like `.toLitoshis()` or by using the accessors.

 ```javascript
 var unit;